Destruction of cultural heritage during the Sudanese civil war (2023–present): Impact

 More than twenty museums in Sudan have sustained damage as a result of the conflict, with the financial impact estimated to be around $110 million as of September 2025.

+The Republican Palace (shown here in 2009) was damaged in May 2023.

 In May 2023, the Republican Palace in Khartoum was damaged during fighting.
 The library of the Mohamed Omer Bashir Centre for Sudanese Studies at Omdurman Ahlia University was burned in May 2023.
 The library contained original documents related to Sudanese political and cultural history.
 The head of the centre suggested that it was targeted to harm the university.

 Archaeologists, artists, museum workers and heritage advocates also raised concern over the status of the National Museum of Sudan, which was the scene of heavy fighting between the SAF and the Rapid Support Forces (RSF) and was taken over by the RSF on 2 June.
 Archaeologists monitoring the site noted fire damage on the building during the fighting.
 Video showed RSF soldiers in the museum and opening exhibits, and satellite images showed trucks leaving the museum loaded with its contents; the museum subsequently reported that tens of thousands of artefacts had been looted.

 Other cultural institutions such as the Natural History Museum of Sudan and the Abdallah Khalil museum were also destroyed or looted during the conflict.

-The Khalifa House Museum and the Nyala Museum were also looted during the conflict.
-Among the items that went missing from the Khalifa museum were the swords used Osman Digna and Abd al-Rahman al-Nujoumi during the Mahdist War.
+The Khalifa House Museum and the Nyala Museum were also looted, and the museum in El Geneina was badly damaged.

+Among the items that went missing from the Khalifa museum were the swords used by Osman Digna and Abd al-Rahman al-Nujoumi during the Mahdist War.
 The Geology Museum, the Military Museum and the Republican Palace were also destroyed, while the National Archives and the National Library sustained heavy damage.
 There were reports that the Ali Dinar Museum in Darfur was also destroyed.